andOlga/umineko-catbox-english/CONTRIBUTING.md

 and they're the only ones you should be changing.
 I currently do not parse any of the other instructions into anything sensible, so what anything else even does is a mystery to me.

-Either way, I will not accept any pull requests that modify other lines, since my only goal is translation.
-If you are intending to keep your project separate from mine, go ahead and figure out what they do and change them, but do not send PRs in that case.

 Inside the `0x86` lines, you will also find a single call to `s.layout()` containing the actual text.
 This is what you should be editing.

 All strings in the file use single-quote syntax, so make sure to escape apostrophes inside the text (i.e. replace `'` with `\'` before you do anything).